 There is a huge misconception about spring water.
 Many people believe spring water is pure water, but it’s not.
 Springwater has many impurities you will find in your tap water from wells.

 Some spring waters have higher TDS, while others have low levels.
 But it is rightly comparable to your regular tap water.
 It is sourced from underground water, called spring, and none of it is sourced from surface water.

 How is RO better than spring water?

-Springwater is nothing but a misleading concept, and it might not differ much from your regular unfiltered tap water.
-Therefore, it might have all impurities and contaminants that you should not be consuming regularly.
+Springwater is misleading and might not differ much from your regular unfiltered tap water.
+Therefore, it might contain all impurities and contaminants you should not consume regularly.